Harppi/duplicity_backup/README.md

 ```

-Finally, deploy the missing environment variables:
+Finally, re-deploy the configuration file that includes the environment variables:

 ```
 ansible-playbook path/to/playbook.yml -t duplicity_backup_define_environment_variables
 ```

+The backup script reads these variables in order to encrypt backups and authenticate against Dropbox.
+Store the GPG keypair in a secure place to be able to restore and decrypt existing backups in case of a system failure.

-### Restoring a backup
+## Restoring a backup

 Copy an existing GPG key pair to an arbitrary directory, define the path to the directory and deploy the role against a targeted host: